-Default timeout for link establishment in seconds per hop to destination.
+Default timeout for link establishment in seconds.

 KEEPALIVE = 360

 Interval for sending keep-alive packets on established links in seconds.

 identify(identity)

 Identifies the initiator of the link to the remote peer.
 This can only happen once the link has been established, and is carried out over the encrypted link.
 The identity is only revealed to the remote peer, and initiator anonymity is thus preserved.
 This method can be used for authentication.